Pigs in culture: Classical times

 The scholar Michael MacKinnon writes that "Pork was generally considered the choicest of all the domestic meats consumed during Roman times, and it was ingested in a multitude of forms, from sausages to steaks, by rich and poor alike.
 No other animal had so many Latin names (e.g. sus, porcus, porco, aper) or was the ingredient in so many ancient recipes as outlined in the culinary manual of Apicius."
 Pigs have been found at almost every archaeological site in Roman Italy; they are described by Roman agricultural writers such as Cato and Varro, and in Pliny the Elder's Natural History.
 MacKinnon notes that ancient breeds of pig can be seen on monuments such as the Arch of Constantine, which portrays a lop-eared, fat-bellied, and smooth breed.

 Carnival

-Benton Jay Komins, a scholar of culture, notes that the pig has been celebrated throughout Europe since ancient times in its carnivals, the name coming from the Italian carne levare, the lifting of meat.
-Komins quotes the scholars Peter Stallybrass and Allon White on the pig's ambiguous role:
+The pig has been celebrated throughout Europe since ancient times in its carnivals, the name coming from the Italian carne levare, the lifting of meat.
+But the scholars Peter Stallybrass and Allon White comment on the pig's ambiguous role:

+Chinese tradition

+In early China pigs were valued not only for eating, but even more for producing fertilizer, as well as fat for lamps, skin for clothing, and bristles for brushes.
+They also had symbolic value.
+Aristocrats showed their rank by being entombed with more pigs than were lower ranks.
+Their ability to grow and reproduce quickly led to pigs being associated with fertility, prosperity, good luck, and a large family.
+By around the 2nd century C. E. the grave goods in tombs of the wealthy included pig figures, not actual pigs, perhaps to give the departed enough wealth to prosper in the underworld, perhaps to encourage them to bless their descendants.
+The pig-sty-latrine was common; clay models appear in many Han Dynasty tombs.